BU-NU-CLOUD-F19/Ceph_RGW_Cache_Prefetching_regarding_Batch_jobs/README.md

 - Generate directed acyclic graph (DAG) by DAG Scheduler in Spark
 - Create software to perform the prediction of which data will be accessed in the future based on DAG.
+- Use KARIZ that reducing the runtime the most by finding the longest path of the dag.
 - Prefetch data by using prefetching commands (Ceph prefetching API) in Ceph Rados Gateway (RGW) to improve the computing speed of batch jobs in Spark.
 - Performance test: Comparing efficiency (running time) of batch jobs between with/without prefetching the data.